-Many young birders first get interested in birds while they feed bread to ducks at a local pond, but experienced birders know that bread is not a suitable food to offer birds – or is it?
-With care, there is good bread you can offer the birds.
+Many young birders first get interested in birds while they feed bread to ducks at a local pond, but experienced birders know that bread is not a suitable food to offer birds.
+Or is it?
+With care and caution, there is good bread you can feed birds.

-After spreading the bread with these toppings, there are other items that can be carefully pressed into sandwich to make it a delicious treat that offers far better nutrition than bread alone.
-Finish a bird-friendly, open-faced bread sandwich with...
+After spreading the bread with these toppings, there are other items that can be carefully pressed into a sandwich to make it a delicious treat that offers far better nutrition than bread alone.
+Finish a bird-friendly, open-faced bread sandwich with fillings like:

-- Raisins or other small bits of dried fruit
+- Raisins, cranberries, or other small bits of dried fruit

 - Pumpkin seeds or other squash seeds

 When choosing what ingredients to use to create a good sandwich to feed birds, it is important to consider which birds you will be feeding.
-If jays, woodpeckers and nuthatches are frequent backyard guests, opt for a sandwich with peanut butter and nuts.
+If jays, woodpeckers, and nuthatches are frequent guests at your feeders, opt for a sandwich with peanut butter and nuts.
 On the other hand, if orioles and warblers are the hungriest visitors, a sandwich with grape jelly and orange slices will be most popular.

 In addition to these items, other kitchen scraps that are suitable for birds could be included in unusual sandwich creations.